MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 The three buffers have the same role alternatively: back buffers (A and B) and front buffer (C).
 On startup, the front buffer is mapped on the buffer (C), the buffer (A) is the back buffer and the buffer (B) is not used yet:

-   * buffer (A): the application's drawing buffer
+   * buffer (A): the application's back buffer
    * buffer (B): free
    * buffer (C): LCD driver's buffer

-1. Some drawings are performed in the drawing buffer (A).
+1. Some drawings are performed in the back buffer (A).
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 3. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists in swapping the drawing buffers: the new LCD refresh task will read the data from buffer (A), the next drawings will be done in buffer (B) but the buffer (C) is still in use (the LCD driver keeps using this buffer to refresh the LCD).
+4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists in swapping the buffers: the new LCD refresh task will read the data from buffer (A), the next drawings will be done in buffer (B) but the buffer (C) is still in use (the LCD driver keeps using this buffer to refresh the LCD).

    * buffer (A): next LCD driver's buffer
-   * buffer (B): new the application's drawing buffer
+   * buffer (B): new the application's back buffer
    * buffer (C): current LCD driver's buffer

 5. The buffer (B) is immediately available (free): the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the buffer (B)'s address.
 6. The Graphics Engine is now unlocked.
 7. Before the very first drawing, this strategy copies the regions to restore from the previous back buffer (A) to the new back buffer (B).
-8. Some drawings are performed in the drawing buffer (B).
+8. Some drawings are performed in the back buffer (B).
 9. A second ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 10. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
 11. The system is locked: the LCD driver does not use the buffer (A) as source buffer yet.
 12. As soon as the LCD driver *uses* the buffer (A) (the LCD driver keeps using this buffer to refresh the LCD), the buffer (C) becomes available (free).

    * buffer (A): current LCD driver's buffer
-   * buffer (B): application's drawing buffer
+   * buffer (B): application's back buffer
    * buffer (C): free

 13. The buffer (C) will be now used for the next drawings.
 Go to step 5.